-Frames for the prescription safety glasses shall be reimbursed at 100% of the cost up to \$150 every twenty-four (24) months.
-(Added March 1, 1998)
+Frames for the prescription safety glasses shall be reimbursed at 100% of the cost up to one hundred and fifty (\$150) dollars every twenty-four (24) months.
+Employees who are reimbursed under the City's extended health plan for this purchase will not be entitled to reimbursement from the City.

-15.1.9 Long Term Disability
+15.1.
+9 Long Term Disability